 However, before we get there, please let me state this.
 Whenever a Thai recipe calls for toasted rice powder, even just a smidgen of it, don’t be tempted to leave it out.
 Don’t get me wrong; I am all about shortcuts and convenience as long as the quality is not severely compromised.
 But when it comes to toasted (sometimes called ‘roasted’) rice powder, in my opinion, it is never optional.
 This insignificant-looking khao khua is what differentiates a vaguely Thai-inspired dish from what a Thai mother serves her family somewhere in Thailand as we speak.

-Not only does toasted rice powder serve as the source of the “nutty,” toasty flavor that defines certain dishes, but it also functions as the binder/thickener/emulsifier/filler/moisture-retainer much like what modified starch does in industrial food applications.
+Not only does toasted rice powder serve as the source of the “nutty,” toasty flavor that defines certain dishes, but, in some cases, it also functions as the binder/thickener/emulsifier/filler/moisture-retainer much like what modified starch does in industrial food applications.

 After 10 minutes or so, the grains will turn medium brown.
 (They should now resemble brown rice in color.)
 Remove the skillet from heat and let the rice cool completely.
 Toasted rice fresh off the stove is very, very hot; I wouldn’t touch it with my hand.
 Grinding toasted rice while it’s still hot is also a bad idea; it could cause the motor of your coffee grinder to overheat if you choose to grind it in a coffee grinder.